Baswazz/beets-releasetype/README.md

 # CLI Reference
 You can write a releasetype to a single album by typing:

-`beet releasetype --album 'Khaos De Viscera'`
+`beet releasetype --album 'Album name'`

-`beet releasetype --a 'Khaos De Viscera'`
+`beet releasetype --a 'Album name'`

 Or write the releasetype for your entire library by typing: